 We recommend using Google Chrome to access the user interface.

-The user interface consists of two main areas: the menu bar on the left side of the screen and the content area.
+The user interface of cognitix Threat Defender consists of two main areas: the menu bar on the left side of the screen and the content area.

-- The APPLY/APPLY CHANGESbutton at the top of the menu bar allows you to activate the current configuration.
-If you change the Threat Defender configuration, the changes have to be applied before they take effect.
+At the top of the menu bar, you can see the APPLY/APPLY CHANGES button.
+If you change the Threat Defender configuration, the changes have to be applied before they take effect:

 - - This button indicates pending changes.
 When it is clicked, the button disappears to indicate that the configuration is being applied.

 - - This button is displayed when the configuration does not contain pending changes.

 The menu bar also grants access to the available menus on the first navigation level (see the sections below for further information on the individual menus).

 The content area takes up the main part of the screen.
 The information displayed here depends on the selected menu item.

 At the top of the content area, you see the second and third navigation levels of the selected menu item, if applicable.